 Located mid-way between the cities of Seattle and Tacoma, Washington, STIA was built in the 1940s and is owned and operated by the Port.
 According to the Port’s 2018 Airport Activity Report, STIA handled 438,391 aircraft operations, 432,314 metric tons of air cargo, and 49.8 million passengers.
 In 2018, the Federal Aviation Administration ranked STIA the eight busiest airport for passenger enplanements and twelfth busiest airport in the U.S. for aircraft operations.

 Stormwater drainage at STIA is separated into two different collection systems, the Industrial Wastewater System (IWS) and the Storm Drainage System (SDS).
 The IWS receives stormwater runoff from the ramp and other areas involved with aircraft servicing and maintenance, providing treatment before discharge to Puget Sound through a separate outfall.
-A total of 375 acres are diverted to the IWS.
+Approximately 375 acres are diverted to the IWS.

 The SDS drains over 1,200 acres.
 Half of this area is impervious and primarily associated with airport runways, taxiways, parking lots, roads and roof tops.
 The remainder is pervious which consists of landscaped or fallow open spaces and areas assocated with stormwater treatment best management practices (BMPs) such as runway filterstrips.
 About 25 percent of the area drained by the SDS flows to Miller Creek.
 This drainage area represents about 7 percent of Miller Creek’s watershed.
 Approximately 71 percent of the total SDS area drains to the Northwest Ponds and Des Moines Creek, which represents about 21 percent of the creek’s watershed.